ragibasif/avoid-cyber-scams/README.md

 ## About

 This presentation was built for [CSPSC](https://cspsc-hacks.devpost.com/) hackathon.
-It aims to give senior citizens, or anyone unfamiliar with protecting themselves against cyber scams, a very rudimentary introduction.
-It is not meant to b a comprehensive list of methods.
-It is meant to be a easy to understand and easy to follow general guide.
+It aims to give senior citizens, or anyone unfamiliar with protecting themselves against cyber scams, a rudimentary introduction.
+It is not meant to be a comprehensive list of methods.
+It is intended to be an easy-to-understand and easy-to-follow general guide.

 <a href="https://youtu.be/ETqMe8PKmag" target="_blank">Demo on YouTube</a>